vrhoward/iglm-overview/README.md

 # Generative language modeling for antibody design

-This repository serves as a descriptive and functional overview of the Immunoglobulin Language Model (IgLM), presented in the following work:
+This repository serves as a descriptive and functional overview of the Immunoglobulin Language Model (IgLM), presented in the following:

 Shuai, Richard W., Jeffrey A. Ruffolo, and Jeffrey J. Gray.
 “Generative Language Modeling for Antibody Design.” bioRxiv, December 20, 2022. https://doi.org/10.1101/2021.12.13.472419.